flutter/website/src/docs/resources/faq.md

 You can browse a
 [catalog of Flutter's widgets](/docs/development/ui/widgets).

-We are hoping the end-result will be higher quality apps.
+We hope that the end-result is higher quality apps.
 If we reused the OEM widgets, the quality and performance of Flutter apps would be limited by the quality of those widgets.